Agriculture in Israel has been a Long Hard Struggle

 Today, Israel’s agriculture is the success story of a long, hard struggle against adverse land conditions.
 Over half of Israel’s saline soil is arid or semi-arid and only 20% is arable.
 Even so, Israeli farmers have come a long way since the Zionist pioneers began clearing away rock-strewn fields and draining the swampland.
 Since Israel’s establishment in 1948, the country has almost tripled the territory used for farming and production has multiplied 16 times, link.
 The preservation of agricultural land that has been recovered is the responsibility of the Israel Land Authority (ILA) – a government agency responsible for managing Israel’s public domain land of some 4,820,500 acres.

-Israel’s surface water is concentrated mainly in the north and east of the country – notably Lake Galilee – which is fed primarily from the Jordan River system.
+Israel’s surface water is concentrated mainly in the north and east of the country – notably the Sea of Galilee (the Kinneret) – which is fed primarily from the Jordan River system.
 In fact, 80% of Israel’s water is in the north and so the National Water Carrier system conveys water from Lake Galilee southwards.
 The other two main sources of water are the Coastal Aquifer (the coastal plain of the Mediterranean Sea) and the Mountain Aquifer (under the central north-south Carmel mountain range), both of which are accessed by pumping.
 It is claimed that these aquifers lie under Palestinian territory (Gaza and the West Bank respectively), link, although this can be disputed on legal grounds.

 “I will cause showers to come down in their season; there shall be showers of blessing” (Ezek 34.26)